 Combustion turnaround must be water backed, hard or poured refractory is unacceptable.

-The FB-S boiler is a cylindrical vessel, with horizontal tubes passing through and connected to the front and rear tube sheets.
+The FBS boiler is a cylindrical vessel, with horizontal tubes passing through and connected to the front and rear tube sheets.
 The vessel contains the water and absorbs the energy generated from the flame.
 The front door and rear door provide the seal to contain the hot combustion gasses.
 Baffles designed into the doors serve to redirect the combustion gasses through the various firetube passages.
 The flame originates in the furnace.
 As the combustion gasses travel down the furnace and through the various firetube channels, heat from the flame and combustion gasses is transferred to the water.
 Transferred energy develops into the required steam.

 The front door and rear door make it easy to clean the combustion passes.
 The pressure vessel can be inspected and repaired by the manhole on the top and handholes on the side or bottom.